-A design strategy has six parts and you should be able to get it down to two pages or less to be effective.
+A design strategy has six parts and — to be effective — it is two pages or less in length.

 Part One: Your Goal.
-What is the purpose of your site?
+What is the purpose of your website?
 Why does your site exist?
-I’ll warn you now: this should not be a thesis.
-Ideally you can write down your goal in 30 words or less.
+I’ll warn you now: this is not a thesis.
+Ideally you can write your goal in 30 words or less.
 Supporting documents can explain the goals in more detail, but for your design strategy keep it strategic and high-level.
-If everyone in your organization is to own the goal, they all must be able to remember and repeat it.
+If everyone in your organization is to own the goal, they all will be able to remember and repeat it.

 The next branding element is to knit together the side-by-side that compares your business goals against the value proposition for your audience and the visual strategy that flows from these.

-As a practical matter they may lead to a decision to collect similar content from across your Web site and re-position it to be found all in one place.
+As a practical matter they may lead to a decision to collect similar content from across your Web site and re-position it so it is all in one place.
 For example, you may have many opportunities to sign-up for different email alerts or RSS fees scattered across you site.
-When you unify the information into a one-stop shop for sign-ups that are easy to find you have succeeded in being focused, unifying you content and earning the confidence of your audience.
+When you unify the information into a one-stop shop for sign-ups that are easy to find you have succeeded in being focused, unifying your content and earning your audience’s confidence.

 The third element to branding is your tag line.
 This is your chance to tie it all together with a memorable phrase.
 Think of this as the flag you plant on top of the mountain after you have scaled it.
 Some examples of past tag lines for Web sites I have helped craft illustrate how a tag line can tie it all together: